Categories

 Its an astoundingly simple watch.
 So ubiquitous it goes unseen by many.
 It even has such a following it has its own wikipedia page, which is worth a read by the way.

-The Casio F-91W has even become so ubiquitous and available that a certain terrorist group started using it to the extent the TSA will now give you a second look for wearing one, and no, in reality this has never actually happened to me.
+The Casio F-91W has become so ubiquitous and available that a certain terrorist group started using it to the extent the TSA might give you a second look for wearing one.

-The F-91W features are spartan but so well designed and thoughtful I’d like to cover them in some depth especially in regards to backpacking but I will cover some every day situations too.
+The features of the F-91W are spartan yes, but so well designed and thoughtful I’d like to cover them in some depth especially in regards to backpacking but I will cover every day situations too.

 The Casio F-91W